omcevoy/CoolTShirts/README.md

 ```
 ![Results Returned By Query](https://github.com/omcevoy/CoolTShirts/blob/master/lastToPurch.png)

 My immediate take away from these results is that despite the marketing campaign generating a lot of first touches, none of them led to a significant amount of purchases.
-What I was skeptical of is the fact that 3 campaigns brought in around 1500 new visitors yet less than 30
+What I was skeptical of is the fact that 3 campaigns brought in around 1810 new visitors yet only 27, *~.015%*, of those new visitors ended up purchasing something.
+So I decided to look into what happened to those customers.